2.2 Storage Capacity, Area, Volume, and Secondary Containment

 Capacity Is Geometry With Consequences

-Storage capacity calculations appear in safety work when evaluating tanks, bins, drums, berms, containment pallets, pits, rooms, and spill-control systems.
-The ASP11 blueprint names storage capacity as part of Mathematical Calculations, so candidates should be comfortable moving between dimensions, volume, and usable capacity.
+Storage capacity calculations appear when evaluating tanks, bins, drums, berms, containment pallets, pits, rooms, and spill-control systems.
+The ASP11 blueprint names storage capacity inside Domain 1, so candidates should be comfortable moving between dimensions, volume, and usable capacity.

 For a rectangular shape, volume equals length times width times height.
 For a cylinder, volume equals pi times radius squared times height.
-If the dimensions are in feet, the volume is cubic feet.
-If the dimensions are in inches, the volume is cubic inches.
+If the dimensions are in feet, the volume is cubic feet; if in inches, cubic inches.
 Convert only after you know what unit the formula produced.

 A common mistake is using diameter where radius is required.
 A cylindrical tank with a 10 ft diameter has a 5 ft radius.
 Using 10 ft as the radius makes the calculated volume four times too large because radius is squared.